Trust and privacy

 Why this page is useful

-The working frame is already in place
+The frame is ready

-The route starts from a 2048 x 2048 square box so Shopify product work begins from a dependable storefront shape.
+This page starts from a 2048 x 2048 square box so Shopify product work begins from a dependable storefront shape.

 Shopify can be more theme-dependent than marketplaces, but a calmer background and steadier product scale still make the collection grid easier to scan.